Injury Prevention Resources

-- TTCF (Texas Trauma Coordinators Forum)
+- Trauma Coordinators Forum (TTCF)

-- WHO (The World Health Organization)
+- The World Health Organization (WHO)

-The international health work authority that strives to bring the highest level of health to all people.
+Strives to bring the highest level of health to all people.

-An interactive database system that provides customized reports of injury-related data.
+Provides an interactive database system that provides customized reports of injury-related data.

 External links to other sites are informational. and the Texas Department of State Health Services does not endorse them.
 These sites may also not be accessible to individuals with disabilities.